Slabserver/slabserver.github.io/docs/documentation/nexus/spectator-servers/index.md

 # Spectator Servers

 The Spectator Server is a read-only archive of Slab's past worlds.
 Join, fly around, and explore the history of the server at your own pace.
-Nothing can be changed from when it was lasted saved.

 ![spectator world](../../../assets/images/nexus/spectator.png)